Prerequisites

 See the Rspamd manual on DKIM signing

 To get a keypair run the following command.
-For the selector I recommend putting dkim.
+For the selector I recommend putting main.

 You’ll need to copy that to a TXT record on your DNS.
 The TXT record in the output is weirdly formatted.
 It should really look like this: